Rising Interest Rates: Incorporating Long Term Financial Planning For Rentals

 How Much Interest Rates Are Expected To Rise Further?

 The Fed has raised its federal fund’s rate by a quarter point ranging from 0.25%-0.50% already (1).
 It is expected that the rates will further rise to 2% and will prevail up to 2.75% in the next year.
 After the 2008 crisis, there have been near-zero interest rates for continuous 7 years.

 With the above rates, you can expect the home mortgage rates for a 5/1 ARM can go up to 5.7% or higher.
 The rate for 30 yr Fixed Home Mortgage will go up to 6.25%.

 Say, you have a 30 yr fixed home mortgage with 4.5%.
 Now with increased interest rates, at 5.7%, you will pay $580 on every $100,000 instead of $507 at 4.5%.
 You can now calculate the impact of this increased monthly mortgage payment.
-On average, an American homeowner will pay about $275 extra every month when median home prices in the US is about $374,000.
+On average, an American homeowner will pay about $275 extra every month when the median home price in the US is about $374,000.

 Considering the average budget of the US Household as $5111, this raise in interest will hike your monthly budget by 5% (2).
-But what does it mean for an investor or a buy to let landlord?
+But what does it mean for an investor or a buy to let landlords?